Prevent is part of the Government’s Counter Terrorism Strategy known as CONTEST.

 The aim of CONTEST is to reduce the risk to the UK and its interests overseas from terrorism, so that people can go about their lives freely and with confidence.
 This strategy covers all forms of terrorism.

 The CONTEST strategy is based on four key elements:

-The Prevent Strategy aims to stop people becoming terrorists or supporting terrorism, and has three key objectives to:
+- Prevent: to stop people becoming terrorists or supporting terrorism

 The Counter Terrorism and Security Act 2015 places a duty on local government, criminal justice, education, child care, health and social care and the police to all to have 'due regard to the need to prevent people from being drawn into terrorism'.
 Under the Counter Terrorism and Security Act 2015, all of the listed agencies – including local authorities and the police – need to have an understanding and awareness of what Prevent is, how to recognise signs of radicalisation, how to report and what will happen to the individual concerned.

 Where to report a concern or something suspicious

 If you have a concern about an individual, where you have noticed that changes in behaviour, emotions, ideologies or beliefs have developed into more extreme views, please report it to the national confidential Anti-Terrorist Hotline or the local Authority lead:

 - Marc Stephenson, Community Protection Service Manager - Prevent Lead for Stockton: 01642 528439

 - Report illegal or harmful information, pictures or videos you’ve found on the internet by clicking on the below red button.
 You can make your report anonymously if you wish.

 After a referral has been made, a multi-agency meeting known as a Channel Panel is held to discuss the concerns and the current situation that individual is facing.